 Here in France for the year, I marvel that a country can be so advanced and rich and organized, such a complete civilization when you’re living inside it, and yet not seem to matter much to the world at large.

 The reason is simply scale.
 France has 67 million inhabitants, so with 320 million, the USA is four or five times bigger.
-France has little chance against a disparity of that magnitude.
+France has no chance against a disparity of that magnitude.

 What if there were a rich, organized country four or five times bigger than the USA?
 Well, the population of China is around 1380 million.
 Stay tuned.